 Graham works with Oxfam International since 2018, previously he worked with Oxfam Ireland, Concern Worldwide and Amnesty International in a range of fundraising leadership roles.
 In his current role he undertakes income and public fundraising audits across multiple contexts and countries.

 Graham is a leader in the Irish fundraising market; he has been involved for many years with Fundraising Ireland – now Charities Institute Ireland – contributing on fundraising regulation and where he delivers modules for CII’s education courses.
 He holds a Diploma in Fundraising Management (honours) from Fundraising Ireland/Charities Institute Ireland, a Certificate in Charity Law, Trusteeship and Governance (with distinction) from the Law Society of Ireland, and an MA (honours) in Law.

-Ben Burton relocated to Dublin in 2018 to join Drury Porter Novelli where he drives the development of the Drury corporate offer for existing and new clients.
+Ben Burton relocated to Dublin in 2018 and now works for the Communications Function of the Central Bank of Ireland.
 He is a highly experienced strategic communications advisor and brings a blend of his journalism and communications agency experience to the Board.
 Ben was previously Managing Director Corporate, Financial & Public Affairs with Weber Shandwick in London, prior to that he also worked for Edelman in London.
 Between 2002 and 2008 he was a political correspondent and producer for ITV Meridian.
 Ben joined the Board in February 2021.

 Sign up to our Newsletter

 Stay up-to-date on ActionAid’s innovative programmes, get news on global social justice issues, and find out how you can get involved.